Nita Kibble Literary Awards

-The Kibble Literary Awards comprise two awards—the Nita B Kibble Literary Award, which recognises the work of an established Australian female writer, and the Dobbie Literary Award, which is for a first published work by a female writer.
-The Awards recognise the works of women writers of fiction or non-fiction classified as 'life writing'.
-This includes novels, autobiographies, biographies, literature and any writing with a strong personal element.
+The Kibble Literary Awards, formerly known as the Nita Kibble Literary Awards, are a former set of two Australian literary awards: the Nita B Kibble Literary Award, which recognises the work of an established Australian female writer, and the Dobbie Literary Award, which is for a first published work by a female writer.
+Named in honour of State Library of New South Wales librarian Nita Kibble, the awards recognise the works of women writers of fiction or non-fiction classified as "life writing".
+They were established in 1994, and ceased after 2018.

+History

 The Nita Kibble Literary Awards were established in 1994 by Nita Dobbie, through her will, in honour of her aunt, Nita Kibble (1879–1962), who had raised her from birth after her mother died.
-Kibble, who was the first woman to be a librarian with the State Library of New South Wales, served the role of Principal Research Librarian from 1919 until retirement in 1943, and was founding member of the Australian Institute of Librarians.
+Kibble, who was the first woman to be a librarian with the State Library of New South Wales, served the role of principal research librarian from 1919 until retirement in 1943, and was founding member of the Australian Institute of Librarians.
 Dobbie followed her aunt into the library profession, and believed there was a need to foster women's writing in the community.
-The awards are currently worth in total.

-The Trust established for the award is managed by Perpetual Limited, and the award is administered in association with the State Library of New South Wales.
+The Trust established for the award was managed by Perpetual Limited, and the award was administered in association with the State Library of New South Wales.

 Both awards were presented annually from their inception until 2016, when they were changed to biennial presentation.
-In 2020, no awards were presented "due to a review of the funding trust and the award processes."
+The last awards were presented in 2018, "due to a review of the funding trust and the award processes".

+Description

+The Kibble Literary Awards comprised two awards—the Nita B Kibble Literary Award, which recognised the work of an established Australian female writer, and the Dobbie Literary Award, which is for a first published work by a female writer.
+The awards recognised the works of women writers of fiction or non-fiction classified as "life writing".
+This includes novels, autobiographies, biographies, literature and any writing with a strong personal element.

+The awards were worth in total in 2018.